Salt is Causing my Door Frame to Rust

 A rusted door frame leads to all kinds of issues besides the fact it is simply unsightly.
 It can provide paths for insects, rodents, or dirt to enter a facility.
 It can result in sharp edges which can cause cuts and lacerations.
 It can cause dimensional distortion of the frame to the point where the door no longer closes or opens properly.

-So, don't wait until the frame is so bad all of these problems appear.
+Door jamb repair made easy.
+Don't wait until the frame is so bad all of these problems appear.
 At the first visible sign of rust repair the rusted section with one of our Jamb Patch products.
 These products are designed for simple installation in short periods of time.
 And they can easily save you hundreds or thousands of dollars vs. the cost of a full frame tear-out and replacement.